 Backup Facility: Over the period of time, enterprise data has grown substantially.
 With the instances of cybercrime at their peak, it becomes immensely important to have backup and restoration facility active round the clock.
 It goes without saying that the loss of critical data will have a substantial impact on organizations of all sizes, and could be a reason behind the collapse of a business.
 That’s why, every business leader should see that their service provider has taken the backup of your website(s).
 Ensure that your service provider has an influential disaster recovery plan, which includes taking backup of your website on regular intervals.

 Business Availability: Today’s data centers have become lifeblood of organizations, supporting varied demands of different sectors.
 With critical applications and services being deployed to provide the foundation for mundane business operations and delivery of end-to-end user services, the data centers must deliver uninterrupted network availability and meet service level agreements.
 Any downtime can cost loss of millions of dollars.
-In order to ensure proper functioning of a data center, it is important that they encompass strategies and standard solutions that prevent outages and ensure business continuity.
+In order to ensure proper functioning of a data center server, it is important that they encompass strategies and standard solutions that prevent outages and ensure business continuity.
 When a user visits your website and experiences an error message or a blank screen, it leaves a bad impression on end-users.
 According to reports, users never turn back to a website that takes extended time to load or experiences frequent downtime issues.
 Select a service provider that provides 99.95%-100% network uptime, which is backed by a stringent SLA.